How to Choose a University UK 2027: What Actually Matters

 How to read league tables properly

-The metrics that actually matter in UK tables
+The metrics that matter in UK tables

-| Metric | What it measures | How useful is it? |
+| Metric | What it measures | How useful |

 |---|---|---|

-| Student satisfaction | NSS scores — how final-year students rate their teaching quality, feedback, and support | Very useful — reflects the actual student experience at department level |
+| Student satisfaction | NSS scores from final-year students on teaching, feedback and support | Very useful: reflects actual student experience at department level |

-| Graduate prospects | % of graduates in graduate-level employment or further study 15 months after finishing | Very useful — check at course level on Discover Uni, not just in tables |
+| Graduate prospects | Graduates in graduate-level employment or further study 15 months after finishing | Very useful: check at course level on Discover Uni |

-| Entry standards | Average UCAS tariff score of students entering the university | Context useful — tells you the calibre of your cohort, not teaching quality |
+| Entry standards | Average UCAS tariff score of entering students | Context useful: tells you cohort calibre, not teaching quality |

-| Research quality | REF (Research Excellence Framework) assessment of research output | Limited for undergrads — relevant if you're considering a research career |
+| Research quality | REF assessment of research output | Limited for undergrads: relevant only if considering a research career |

-| Continuation rate | % of students who don't drop out after year 1 | Useful signal — low rates can indicate course or student experience issues |
+| Continuation rate | Percentage of students who do not drop out after year 1 | Useful signal: low rates can indicate course or experience issues |

-| Spend per student | Amount spent on academic services and facilities per enrolled student | Indirect — higher spend can indicate better resources, but not always |
+| Spend per student | Amount spent on academic services and facilities per enrolled student | Indirect: higher spend can indicate better resources but not always |

-| Student-to-staff ratio | Number of students per academic member of staff | Useful — lower ratios typically mean more contact time and better access to staff |
+| Student-to-staff ratio | Number of students per academic staff member | Useful: lower ratios typically mean more contact time |

 NSS and TEF: what they are and how to use them